PSC: symptoms & diagnosis

-Some people with PBC will never get any symptoms of the disease.
+Some people with PBC will never get any symptoms of the disease but some people may experience the following.

 Constant tiredness (for some people this can be severe) and intense itching in any part of the body.
 Itching, also known as pruritus, may be a result of your liver’s inability to process bile.
 It is thought that bile acids are not the cause of the itching but rather other chemicals that are retained in the body.
 As with tiredness, the severity of the itching will vary from person to person.
 Severity is not an indication of the amount of liver damage.